a2stuff/a2d/notes/testplan.md

 ## Map

 * Launch DeskTop.
 Apple Menu > Control Panels.
 Open Map.
 Type a known city name e.g. "San Francisco".
 Click Find.
 Verify that the city is highlighted on the map and the Latitude/Longitude are updated.
+* Launch DeskTop.
+Apple Menu > Control Panels.
+Open Map.
+Wait for the blinking indicator to be visible (this will be easier to observe in emulators with acceleration disabled), and drag the window to a new location.
+Type a city name (e.g. "San Francisco").
+Click Find.
+Verify that the indicator blinks correctly only in the new location.

 ## Screen Savers